Analysis/statistical function for count and percentage in core columns and (optional) relative risk columns

 When the row-label matches the string, an extra blank line will be added after that value.- restr_columns

-If not NULL, columns not defined in `restr_columns` will be blanked out.- colgroup
+If not NULL, columns not defined inrestr_columns

 The name of the column group variable that is used as source for denominator calculation.

-Required to be specified when `denom = "N_colgroup"`.
+Required to be specified whendenom = "N_colgroup"

 Value

-* `s_freq_j`: returns a list of following statistics
+: returns a list of following statisticsn_df

 n_rowdf